Kurt M. Landgraf

-Landgraf is a member of the New Jersey Commission on Higher Education, a post to which he was appointed by former Gov. Richard Codey; a member of the Washington Higher Education Secretariat; the American Council on Education; and serves on the board of directors of the American Association of Community Colleges.
+Landgraf is a member of the New Jersey Commission on Higher Education, a post to which he was appointed by former Gov. Richard Codey; the Washington Higher Education Secretariat; and the American Council on Education, and serves on the board of directors of the American Association of Community Colleges.
 Landgraf is also a member of the board of directors of IKON Office Solutions, Inc., Louisiana-Pacific Corporation, and Corning, Inc. He has chaired the National Pharmaceutical Council, United Way of Delaware, the Delaware Association for Rights of Citizens with Mental Retardation and Delaware CarePlan.
-He recently completed a term as President of the National Consortium for Graduate Degrees for Minorities in Engineering and Sciences, Inc. Landgraf is a member of the board of directors of Jobs for America's Graduates, a national nonprofit organization that helps keep at-risk students in school and then in jobs and is a member of the Rock Institute of Ethics at Pennsylvania State University.
+He recently completed a term as President of the National Consortium for Graduate Degrees for Minorities in Engineering and Sciences, Inc. Landgraf is a member of the board of directors of Jobs for America's Graduates, a national nonprofit organization that helps keep at-risk students in school and then in jobs, and is a member of the Rock Institute of Ethics at Pennsylvania State University.

 In addition to the work he has done in the corporate world, Landgraf has taught college-level economics, sociology and labor relations at institutions throughout the United States.